-Keep in mind that on top of making your posts clickable, they also need to be engaging.
-To ensure engagement, it’s important to create visuals that spark curiosity in your audience and makes them want to learn more.
+Keep in mind that they also need to be engaging on the top of making your posts clickable.
+To ensure engagement, it’s crucial to create visuals that spark your audience’s curiosity and make them want to learn more.
 An easy way to do this is by adding captions to your images before posting them.

-There are a number of photo-editing apps out there that you can download to amp up your visuals.
+There are many photo-editing apps that you can download to amp up your visuals.
 One of our favorites is Instasize—the app has over 50 artisanal filters to choose from to make your photos eye-catching.
 It also offers typography tools to help you easily add stylized text to your visuals without cluttering your layout.

 Instasize has a number of filters and typefaces for you to play around with.